 Cafe Integral — if I had a house with a study, Cafe Integral is what I'd want it to look like.
 In River North, this coffee shops is in a hotel.
 It's located right off of Michigan Ave.

-Second City — I take all my friends visiting Chicago to the Second City.
+Second City — We take all our friends visiting Chicago to the Second City.
 It's my favorite comedy club.
 They're famous for their improv and sketch comedy.

 Green Mill — live jazz in Uptown, from big names to local bands.
 This was Al Capone's favorite lounge in Chicago.
 He had a booth reserved specifically for him.
 Also right next to First Ascent Uptown.